tmg-pub/tfrapp/README.md

 - service_account.json # service account credentials for the project

 ### For Maintenance
-If necessary, set up a cron job to regularly run maintendance.py.
-This script prunes out old application entries from the SQL cache, and diagnostic log files.
+If necessary, set up a cron job to regularly run maintenance.py.
+This script prunes out old application entries (from the SQL cache) and diagnostic log files.